-If you want a stable career where your skills are always in demand, plumbing is worth a serious look.
+If you want a hands-on trade with long-term potential, plumbing is worth a serious look.
 In South Dakota, you can train as a plumber in a trade school or through an apprenticeship approved by the state.
 The right training program will give you the technical skills and hands-on experience you need to get licensed.

 Here’s what you need to know about the best plumbing schools in South Dakota and how to get started.